compintell/Mooncake.jl/docs/src/developer_documentation/forwards_mode_design.md

 ### `frule!!`

-Methods of `frule!!` do the actual differentiation.
+Methods of `frule!!` do the actual differentiation, and must satisfy the [Forwards-Rule Interface](@ref) discussed above.

 In what follows, we will refer to `frule!!`s for signatures.
 For example, the `frule!!` for signature `Tuple{typeof(sin), Float64}` is the rule which would differentiate calls like `sin(5.0)`.